The Age of Quarrel

-The Age of Quarrel is the first album by the New York hardcore band Cro-Mags.
-It was released on then-independent Profile Records in September 1986.
-It was subsequently re-released by Another Planet in 1994, along with the band's second album, Best Wishes, on the same disc.
+The Age of Quarrel is the debut studio album by the New York hardcore band Cro-Mags.
+It was originally released on then-independent Profile Records in September 1986.
+It was subsequently re-released by Another Planet in 1994, along with the band's 1989 follow-up album, Best Wishes, on the same disc.

 The video for "We Gotta Know" (directed by guitarist Parris Mayhew) received airplay on MTV at the time (during their alternative music show 120 Minutes and later on Headbangers Ball) and was one of the first-ever clips on MTV to feature slam dancing and crowd surfing.

 Overview

 The album was primarily written by cofounders Parris Mayhew and Harley Flanagan.
 Most of the songs are executed at speed with vocals from John Joseph, which inspired many sound-a-likes.
-However, "Malfunction", "Seekers of the Truth" and "Life of My Own" are slower songs that foreshadowed the more metallic influences on their next project, the crossover thrash bracketed Best Wishes.
+However, "Malfunction", "Seekers of the Truth", and "Life of My Own" are slower songs that foreshadowed the more metallic influences on their next project, the crossover thrash bracketed Best Wishes.

-The title refers to Kali Yuga, this term originating from the Sanskrit language can be translated into the "Age of Quarrel", "Age of Deception" or "Age of Illusion".
-Kali Yuga is the fourth age (and current) of the world in the Sanatan Dharma or Hindu tradition, characterized by general degradation, spiritual degeneration, and illusion;
+The title refers to Kali Yuga, this term originating from the Sanskrit language can be translated into the "Age of Quarrel", "Age of Deception", or "Age of Illusion".
+Kali Yuga is the fourth age (and current) of the world in the Sanatan Dharma or Hindu tradition, characterized by general degradation, spiritual degeneration, and illusion.

 Parris Mayhew has credited the Canadian progressive rock trio Rush as a direct inspiration on several riffs on the album.

-The image on the front album cover is a photograph taken during the Castle Romeo H-bomb test.
+The image on the front cover of the album is a photograph taken during the Castle Romeo H-bomb test in 1954.